TeamOpenSmartGlasses/OpenSourceSmartGlasses/electronics_and_firmware/esp32_firmware_v0p3/ossg_firmware_mcu/faq.md

 ## I'd love to contribute to the OSSG firmware, but can't dump hundreds on display hardware!
 What alternatives exist?

 * If you still want a display, I'd recommend the SON-FL08 module.
-These are ~$60 and come with a CVBS driver board and a magnifier.
-You will need to source your own prism (~$10).
+These are about $60 and come with a CVBS driver board and a magnifier.
+You will need to source your own prism (about $10).
 For an example of it in action (and links to buy), check out my [Telescope](https://github.com/alex1115alex/wearables-telescope) project.

 * If you don't care about the display and just want to contribute while spending the least money, get a Composite-To-USB capture card from Amazon/etc for ~$10.
 More information about using this in the Telescope readme.